 There are exceptions to the principal residence exemption.
 Capital gains tax may apply to the sale if

 - Your home hasn’t been your principal residence for all the years you’ve owned it, or

-- if you’ve used part of the home to produce income or earn income, or
+- You’ve used part of your home for income (business or rental)

 When You’ve Used Part of Your Home for Income

 Did you rent out part of your home to bring in extra income?
 Was your home your primary place of business?
 If your home pulled double duty while you owned it, capital gains tax may apply to the portion of the home used to produce income.
 Basically, the profits of your sale are split between the part you used to make money and the rest of the home.
 The part that didn’t earn income is exempt.
 The part that did isn’t.